nturley/synthia/README.md

 ## TODO

 * Sort out the dependencies
-  * Probably try to run this on a blank Ubuntu VM and figure out what I have to download and apt-get to get it running
   * Install this in a virtualenv and see what python packages are missing
   * Write a setup.py
 * Write setup instructions
 * Remove, or add functionality for buttons that currently don't do anything
-* Add reasonable way in the UI to detect whether ICEStick is present
+* Add reasonable way in the UI to detect whether iCEStick is present
-* Installers
-  * Linux Installer: a setup script?
-  * Windows Installer: build yosys and icestorm toolchain for windows and make an installer (somehow)
+* Add the other pins on the iCEstick to the pcf and pin class